Changes to the selection procedures for 2015 and 2016 CASS Medicine/Science Grants

 Changes to 2015 Grant dates

-Please note that the 2015 Medicine/Science grant round dates have been amended.
+Please note that the 2015 Medicine/Science grant round has now closed.

-The closing date for submissions is Friday 11th September 2015.
+The closing date for submissions was Friday 11th September 2015.

 New 2015 Guidelines